Estonian language proficiency examinations

 Registration can be cancelled 24 hours a day by writing to [email protected] (be sure to include your personal identification number!) or by calling +372 735 0500 Monday-Friday 9:00–17:00.

-The exam notice, which states the time and place of the exam and consultation, as well as all other necessary information, is sent to the postal address or e-mail address indicated on the exam application.
+The exam notice, which states the time and place of the exam and consultation, as well as all other necessary information, is sent to the-mail address indicated on the exam application.
 The Estonian language proficiency exam notice will be sent out no later than 14 days before the examination.

 In addition to the application, the following are to be provided: